 Being asked, “Do you know what we do here?” should not have to stress you out.
-You should research the company and have a solid idea of their products and services before you even apply for the job.
-Furthermore, when preparing for the job interview you should conduct even more in-depth research about the company, its culture, its challenges, and its competition, so that you are able to describe your skills and experience in the context of how they would be beneficial to the specific employer.
+You should research the company and have a solid idea of its products and services before applying for the job.
+Furthermore, when preparing for the job interview, you should conduct even more in-depth research about the company, its culture, challenges, and competition.
+So that you can describe your skills and experience in the context of how they would be beneficial to the specific employer.

 Having done that, being asked what you know about the company shouldn’t be overly intimidating.
-Of course you won’t be fully aware of the inner workings of the organization, but you’ll be able to describe what they do without panicking.
+Of course, you won’t be fully aware of the organization’s inner workings, but you’ll be able to describe what they do without panicking.

 How to answer the other most stressful job interview questions:

-When you are asked intimidating or open-ended questions, remember that employer is simply trying to determine if you are confident in your abilities to do the job and would be a good fit with the team.
+When asked intimidating or open-ended questions, remember that the employer is simply trying to determine if you are confident in your abilities to do the job and would be a good fit with the team.

-So, keep in mind that whatever the question, your answer should in some way relate to what you can do for the company that other candidates can’t, and how you are a right fit for the job.
-Map your skills, experience, and accomplishments to those required for the role, and stay upbeat and positive so that you seem like an amiable addition to the team.
+So, keep in mind that whatever the question, your answer should relate to what you can do for the company that other candidates can’t and how you are a right fit for the job.
+Map your skills, experience, and accomplishments to those required for the role, and stay upbeat so that you seem like an excellent addition to the team.